OmarLugya/tether-usd-project/README.md

 https://omarLugya.github.io/tether-usd-project

 ## Important Disclaimer
-âš ï¸ This is an academic blockchain project for educational and research purposes.
+⚠️ This is an academic blockchain project for educational and research purposes.
 It is not affiliated with Tether Ltd. and should be evaluated independently before use.
 The contract is a verified custom TRC20 implementation and is not represented as the official Tether USDT token.

 ## Creator
 **Omar Lugya Mohamed** - Blockchain Developer